NuTyX/jwm-miyolinux-theme/README.md

 Open the file manager as root, go to /mnt/hd/, and copy following files/folders from your system into the corresponding folders.

-4.1 Modify "Desktop Preferences" desktop file in /mnt/hd/usr/share/applications/ so it won't show in the menu.

-	Open the /mnt/hd/usr/share/applications/pcmanfm-desktop-pref.desktop file with a text editor, and add the following line at the bottom of the file:

-		NoDisplay=True

-4.2 Copy the following from your files/folders into /mnt/hd/ folders... :
+4.1 Copy the following from your files/folders into /mnt/hd/ folders... :

 	/root/.gtkrc-2.0
 	/usr/share/images
 	/etc/fonts/local.conf
 	/etc/.bashrc

- 4.3 Copy these files/folders from the HOME folder into /mnt/hd/etc/skel/ :
+ 4.2 Copy these files/folders from the HOME folder into /mnt/hd/etc/skel/ :

 	.conkyrc
 	.gtkrc-2.0